 There are basically three types of colour spaces: sRGB, AdobeRGB, ProPhoto RGB.

 In Lightroom and camera, it’s very easy to select which colour space you are looking for.

-Go to the export file, let the image open than under “file setting” select the one option you want to use.
+Go to the export file, let the image open, then under “file setting”, select the one option you want to use.
 Yeah, but the question is which one??

 Right, so let us discuss it more in detail.
 ProPhoto and Adobe RGB give the photographer a wider segment of colours.
 ON the other hand,

-sRGB provides you most adjustable options across different platforms like printers, monitors, laptop.
+sRGB provides you most adjustable options across different platforms like printers, monitors, laptops.
 Many computers and printers don’t have the ability to recognize or print Adobe RGB

 Pros- 1) A wider range of color space

 - Easy to obtain benefits of sRGB later in the editing stage Cons1)Display incorrectly by most of the browsers 2)complicated work process